A traditional and super easy Indonesian gado-gado salad with peanut satay sauce. Fabulous, delicious, and perfect for a healthy meatless Monday meal.

 Long story short, I got so busy at work and freelancing work kicked in too; and it affected my health so badly.
 Not that I was eating unhealthy food or had to join the anger management class, but I didn’t get enough rest as I was constantly working and my commute was long and tiring.
 It is still horrible, but I’m glad my boss is willing to work with me on this.

 So, my doctor asked me to cut out some activities.
 I didn’t realize how much they stressed me out until I stopped doing them.
 Deadlines particularly are my biggest stressor making them silent killers.
-I want to live a long and healthy life, so I took some time off, which is why you may have noticed my blog being a bit silent last year.
+I want to live a long and healthy life, so I took some time off, which is why you may have noticed my blog is a bit silent last year.

 But, things changed.
 I began enjoying and appreciating life so much more, but blogging was left on the back burner.
 I was at a point where I wanted to quit and make this part of my life history.
 That was until my friend sent me a link to this salad that got featured on MSN.
 Suddenly, I was on fire again.